 You should also look into which attractions you’d like to visit during your Natchez Trace trip.
 There are numerous historic spots that will take you WAY back in time.
 It’s interesting to imagine the Kaintucks traveling the Trace thousands of years ago, and having the opportunity today to literally walk in their footsteps.

 Finally, you want to plan where to stay and eat.
-Eighteen communities are dotted along the Parkway, providing plenty of hotels, B&Bs, delicious restaurants, and even fun community events to attend.
-To browse your options, visit scenictrace.com.
+Nineteen communities are dotted along the Parkway, providing plenty of hotels, B&Bs, delicious restaurants, and even fun community events to attend.

 2) Know the Safety Guidelines